Yuli Gurriel Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.
+- The Dodgers pitching staff is 19th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Dodgers' 4.28 team ERA ranks 17th across all league pitching staffs.
+- The Dodgers have the 16th-ranked team ERA across all league pitching staffs (4.25).

-- Dodgers pitchers combine to give up 139 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Dodgers pitchers combine to allow 139 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.